masumrazait/DemoAutomationBank/README.md

 ## Key Features

-- **Add Customer:** Seamlessly create new accounts with personal information and chosen credentials.
+- **Customer Login:** Registered customers can securely access their accounts with designated credentials.
-- **Login:** Securely access accounts with registered credentials.
+- **Bank Manager Login:** Authorized bank managers can log in to access advanced functionalities.
 - **Account Management:** View and manage accounts, update personal details, and modify passwords.
 - **Fund Transfers:** Effortlessly transfer funds between accounts or to other registered users.
 - **Transaction History:** Detailed records of transactions, including dates, amounts, and types.